Yorko/youtube-summarizer-cloud-run/README.md

 1. Review and modify `build_n_deploy.sh`:** Update `PROJECT_ID`, `PROJECT_NUMBER`, `SERVICE_NAME`, `DEPLOY_REGION`, and `SERVICE_ACCOUNT` variables as needed for your environment.
 1. Build the container image using Google Cloud Build:
     ```bash
-    ./build_n_deploy.sh build
+    make build_cloud_image
     ```
 1. Deploy the service to Cloud Run:
     ```bash
-    ./build_n_deploy.sh deploy
+    make deploy_cloud_run_service
     ```
     This command deploys the container image built in the previous step, configuring the service account, minimum instances, memory, and allowing unauthenticated access by default.
 The script will output the URL of your deployed Cloud Run service.
 Visit this URL to test your deployed YouTube Summarizer!
 1. In case your organization doesn't allow unauthenticated access, you can proxy the service to localhost:
  ```bash
    gcloud run services proxy ${SERVICE_NAME}